wjj31767/robotik2/chapter3.md

 >  - There are two alternative solutions to this paradoxical result:
 >     - higher-order PCs are needed but represent noise (random variability) in the system
 >     - the higher-order PCs do in fact contribute to discriminating among hand shapes for different objects → additional DoF controlled by the CNS
 >  - Role of higher order PC
+>     - represent this rather limited co-variation in joint angles
+>     - discriminate among hand shapes for different objects
+>     - do not simply represent random variability (noise)
 >   - Determine how much the representative information increased as the number of PCs increased
 >     - if the higher-order PCs represent noise, the information about the object should not increase (may actually decrease) when higher-order PCs are used to define the hand posture
 >     - Conversely, if the higher-order PCs do contribute to discriminating among hand shapes, the information transmitted should increase as more PCs are included